aristanetworks/aclabs/docs/quickstart.md

     </figure>

 ??? question "What's with the token? :coin:"
-    When an Arista Community Lab is started, the user token will be used to automatically download and import the necesary cEOS-lab image into the lab environment
+    When an Arista Community Lab is started, the user token will be used to automatically download and import the necessary cEOS-lab image into the lab environment.

 ## GitHub Codespaces Primer